hotchk155/hotchk155.github.io/cvocd/manual.md

 </table>

 The CV.OCD can be configured my sending NRPN messages using the above values.

+x means that a value is not important, however it still needs to be sent (send a zero), since CV.OCD updates the parameter only when the low byte of the value is received.

 A SYSEX file can also be generated which collates a list of these messages.
 The format of the patch SYSEX is as follows

 <table>